 4. Wushu: Tan Cheong Min

-Competing for the first time ever in the Asian Games this year, Tan Cheong Min bagged a silver medal for Malaysia in the women’s Nanquan-Nandao event.
+Competing for the first time ever in the Asian Games in 2023, Tan Cheong Min bagged a silver medal for Malaysia in the women’s Nanquan-Nandao event.
 The Melaka-born lass made many teary-eyed as they watched her be overcome with emotion as she received her medal at the games.
-She followed up this win by bagging the gold medal in the recently concluded World Combat Games in Saudi Arabia.
+She followed up this win by bagging the gold medal in the 2023 World Combat Games in Saudi Arabia.

 Follow her here.